 Components of COGS

-- Opening Inventory: The value of unsold goods at the beginning of the period.
+- Opening Inventory: The value of goods available for sale at the beginning of the accounting period.

-- Purchases: The cost of additional inventory acquired during the period.
+- Purchases: The total cost of goods or raw materials acquired during the period.

-- Closing Inventory: The value of unsold goods at the end of the period.
+- Closing Inventory: The value of unsold goods at the end of the period, which will be reported as an asset on the balance sheet.

 2. Cost of Goods Sold Calculation Examples